Callidon/open-data-plus/README.md

 ```
 Open Data Plus Crawler: Analyze Web Data Commons using Apache Spark
 Usage: <operation> <options>
 Operations:
-		-s1 <data-files>	Run stage one with the given data files
+  -s1 <data-files>    Run stage 1 with the given data files
-		-s2 <stage1-files> <data-files>		Run stage two using the output of stage 1 and the data files
+  -s2 <stage1-files> <data-files>    Run stage 2 using the output of stage 1 and the data files
-		-agg <stage2-files>		Run aggregation using the output of stage 2
+  -agg <stage2-files> <output-directory>    Run aggregation using the output of stage 2 and store it in a directory
-		-tree <aggregate-files>		Run the decision tree using the aggregate data
+  -s3 <stage2-files> <output-directory>    Run stage 3 (aggregation + decision tree) using the output of stage 2 and store it in a directory
 ```

 # Cluster setup